 Ever frustrated with the yellow triangle with an exclamation mark over the Wi-Fi or Ethernet icon?
 When you move over the symbol, it will show you limited or no Internet access message.
-You can see this warning message during Windows 10 startup and when the Internet connection suddenly stops.
+You can see this warning message during Windows 10 startup or when the Internet connection suddenly stops.
 When you get the ‘Limited or No Connectivity’ notification, it means that you can’t fully get connected to the web.
 There are many reasons why this could happen.

 The below solutions may help you to restore Internet access.

 When you see the limited or no Internet access icon on the task bar, right click on the Wi-Fi icon with warning symbol.
 Choose “Troubleshoot problems” option to open Windows Network Diagnostics.

 Windows will check your network connection and show the possible errors like below.
 In most cases restarting your PC will solve this intermittent Wi-Fi connection problems.